-Press lower button \$ to decrease or upper button \$ to increase fan speed.
+Press lower button to decrease or upper button to increase fan speed as shown in the illustration.
 The fan speed is indicated by the number of segments in the display.

-Pressing the lower button longer, fan and cooling are switched off.
+Pressing the lower button longer: fan and cooling are switched off.

-Pressing the upper button longer, the fan runs at maximum speed.
+Pressing the upper button longer: the fan runs at maximum speed.

-To return to automatic mode: Press AUTO button.
+To return to automatic mode: Press AUTO.

-Air distribution
+Air distribution 坛, 坛